smu-cs-3353/22s-pa02-amogus/README.md

 In each graph, the different lines represent the different algorithms:
 - Dark Blue is Insertion Sort
 - Orange is Randomized Quicksort
-- Grey is Merge Sort
+- Gray is Merge Sort
 - Yellow is Shell Sort
 - Light Blue is Intro Sort
 - Green is Tim Sort

 Note: There are multiple graphs.
-The only difference among the graphs are the sorting algorithms show.
-For example, since the first graph only shows how insertion sort performs since the sorting time is so high, it is removed from the other graphs so the other algorithms can be visualized.
+The only difference among the graphs are the sorting algorithms shown.
+For example, since the first graph only shows how insertion sort performs since the sorting time is so high, it is removed from the other graphs so the other algorithms can be visualized accurately.

 The dataset size is on the x-axis and the time it takes the algorithm to sort the array is on the y-axis.
 Below are the graphs for the string dataset with the same format as the integer dataset: